 Gas pipework, appliances and flues are regularly maintained.

 All rooms with gas appliances are checked to ensure that they have adequate ventilation.
+Any issues should be reported to the Headteacher, the School Business Manager or the Maintenance Manager as soon as possible.

 6.2 Legionella